 Frequently Asked Questions About Orthodontics

-If you’re considering braces or you have orthodontic treatment orthodontic-treatments/planned in the near future, you may have a few questions in mind.
+If you’re considering braces or you have orthodontic treatments planned in the near future, you may have a few questions in mind.
 At Foley Wilde Orthodontics, we know that getting braces can seem like a daunting task, but our team is always on hand to help make the transition a smooth one.
 Here are just a few of the common questions we hear from patients about to undergo orthodontic treatment:

 - What is Orthodontics?